elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/05-interacting-with-iex.markdown

 ## Interacting in iex

-We can start the app with the command `iex -S mix`:
+We can start the app with the command `iex -S mix`.
+This will start our app with iex.

 ```bash
 $ iex -S mix